 A: Yes.
 Customers currently using vSphere as backend for a third- party VDI deployment can continue to do so.

 Q: Can vSphere Desktop be used to run third-party desktop management and infrastructure tools or third-party server products for desktops?

 A: As per the vSphere 5 EULA, vSphere Desktop standalone can be used for hosting virtual desktop machines or desktop management and monitoring tools that are used for VDI deployments only.

-Q: What is the impact to View bundles or View add-on SKUs?
+Q: What is the impact on View bundles or View add-on SKUs?